oroinc/documentation/include/include-links-user.rst

 .. |how to create product attributes| raw:: html

    <a href="https://academy.oroinc.com/media-library/create-product-attributes-families" target="_blank">how to create product attributes</a>

-.. |how to create a report in your Oro application| raw:: html

-   <a href="https://academy.oroinc.com/media-library/create-report-orocrm" target="_blank">how to create a report in your Oro application</a>

 .. |creating orders from the shopping list| raw:: html